Entropy and replica geometry in generic two-dimensional dilaton gravity theories: Black hole information problem in Narayan theories

 showing an linear growth with $u_b$, see Figure \ref{page figure}.
 This growth of radiation entropy, matching Hawking's original calculation, can be explained as follows.
 Initially, the radiation modes on the left and the right are entangled and in pairs.
 As time moves on, in more and more pairs of entangled modes, only one mode reaches and registers itself in the radiation region $R$ while the other falls into the black hole, therefore the entanglement entropy of the radiation continues to increase.
 However, if this growth continued forever, the entanglement entropy of the radiation would exceed the thermodynamic/coarse-grained entropy of the two-side eternal Narayan black hole, which is equal to double the Bekenstein-Hawking entropy of the one-side eternal Narayan black hole, causing a contradiction and posing our version of black hole information paradox.
 It calls for some large non-perturbative corrections to show up as early as around the page time, whose representation in Lorentzian geometry is discussed as follows.

 \paragraph{When island is present}

-We turn into the more interesting scenario where there is an island corresponding to the replica wormhole saddle in Euclidean path integral.
+We turn into the more interesting scenario where there is an island corresponding to one of the replica wormhole saddles in Euclidean path integral, see Figure \ref{Replica trick}.
 According to (\ref{sgen_island_1}) and (\ref{sgen_island_2}), when $u_{-a} = u_b =0$ we have in the limit $\epsilon \rightarrow 0$

 Extremalizing the generalized entropy gives

 Consequently, the location $\sigma = -a$ of the QES's satisfies the following identity,

 Note again that $r$ and $\sigma$ is related by (\ref{r and sigma}) while $\epsilon = 0$, and that as $a$ goes up from $0$ to $\infty$, $r(\sigma = -a)$ goes up, monotonically, from $0$ to $\frac{\beta}{\pi}$.